Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 Notably, a hybrid optomechanical scheme testing the quantum counterpart of the light bending by gravity was given in~\cite{biswas2023gravitational}.
+The scheme consists of a harmonic oscillator of mass $m$ placed at the origin and of a circular path of radius $r$ for the optical field confined to a half-ring cavity (i.e., the mechanical oscillator and the cavity photons are conceptually replacing the two massive interferometers shown in Fig.~\ref{Gravent}).
+The interaction between the trapped mass and the photons is purely gravitational, and it reduces to the form of the cavity optomechanical interaction in Eq.~\eqref{eq:optomechanical:hamiltonian} with the coupling $g_0$, in this case, arising from the quantum light-bending interaction.

-A figure of merit, similar to the ones in Eqs.~\eqref{ent:phase:2} and~\eqref{ent:phase:3}, can be constructed also for these latter cases, albeit the details can depend on the specific experimental configuration and on the interaction.
-To get a tentative idea about the order of magnitude of the entanglement phase when photons we can use the relation $m =\hbar \omega/c^2$.
-For example, replacing one of the masses in Eq.~\eqref{ent:phase:2} with $m =\hbar n \omega/c^2$ (where $\omega$ is the frequency of the optical field) we find a figure of merit for entanglement between a photon and a massive particle:
+A figure of merit, similar to the ones in Eqs.~\eqref{ent:phase:2} and~\eqref{ent:phase:3}, can also be constructed for these latter cases, albeit the details can depend on the specific experimental configuration and on the interaction.
+To get a tentative idea about the order of magnitude of the entanglement phase with photons, we can use the relation $m =\hbar \omega/c^2$.
+For example, replacing one of the masses in Eq.~\eqref{ent:phase:2} with $m =\hbar n \omega/c^2$ (where $\omega$ is the frequency of the optical field), we find a figure of merit for entanglement between a photon and a massive particle:

 which can be used to gauge the order of magnitude of the entanglement phase.
-Taking the ratio of Eqs.~\eqref{ent:phase:4} and Eq.~\eqref{ent:phase:2} we thus see that the effect with are suppressed by $\hbar \omega/ ( m c^2)$, and as such achieving an entanglement phase of order unity requires a very large photon number to enhance the effect.
+Taking the ratio of Eqs.~\eqref{ent:phase:4} and Eq.~\eqref{ent:phase:2}, we thus see that the effects are suppressed by $\hbar \omega/ ( m c^2)$, and as such, achieving an entanglement phase of order unity requires a very large photon number to enhance the effect.